zed-extensions/java/README.md

 This extension adds support for the Java language.

+> [!NOTE]
+> The extension does not currently install [JDTLS] (the language server the extension uses) for you.
+> If you wish to enable LSP functionality, please install [JDTLS] yourself.

 ## Configuration

 ### Settings

-You can optionally configure the class path that JDTLS (the language server) uses in your Zed settings like so:
+You can optionally configure the class path that [JDTLS] (the language server) uses in your Zed settings like so:

 ```json